egr304-team-205-2025-f/EGR304-2025-F-205.github.io/docs/04-Product-Requirements.md

  **Product Design**

-   * 1.1 The product shall be easy to recognize as a high quality and highly practical lighting solution given its many was to mount it on a wide range of surfaces.
-(P10)
+   * 1.1 The product shall be easy to recognize as a high quality and highly practical lighting solution for various different applications (P10)
    * 1.2 The product shall remain compact and robust to function continously without performance degradation (P8)
    * 1.3 The components within the device will not break or deteriorate (P8)
    * 1.4 The product shall have simple design and have various mounting solutions on the back of the product.
 (P6)
    * 1.5 The system shall remain usable during power fluctuations without user confusion.
 (P5)
+   * 1.6 The enclosure will protect electronics from environmental conditions if it is to be used outside (P4)

  **Functionality**

    * 2.1 The product shall incorporate external buttons for immediate control.
 (P10)
    * 2.2 The product shall detect an external cue to trigger the light.
 (P10)
+   * 2.3 Sensors within the product shal respond instantly with no delays.
+(P9)
-   * 2.3 The product shall consider current light conditions to conserve energy.
+   * 2.4 The product shall consider current light conditions to conserve energy.
 (P8)
-   * 2.4 The system will be able to avoid false triggers of its sensors.
+   * 2.5 The system will be able to avoid false triggers of its sensors.
 (P8)
-   * 2.5 The product will incorporate two methods of being able to active the sensors (P6)
+   * 2.6 The product will have an "idle" scanning mode to conserve energy.
+(P6)
-   * 2.6 The product shall turn off after a set period which can be adjusted by the user.
+   * 2.7 The product shall turn off after a set period which can be adjusted by the user.
 (P5)

 **User Interaction**

    * 3.1 The product will be usable by consumers of varying degrees of mobility.
 (P10)
-   * 3.2 The product shall haveindicators to communicate system status such as active listening mode, sensor activation, or light activation.
+   * 3.2 The product shall have visual indicators to communicate system status with users, such as active listening mode, sensor activation, or light activation.
 (P9)
    * 3.3 Users shall be able to adjust sensitivity of both the sound and brightness detection subsystems.
 (P7)
    * 3.4 The product will allow users to configure the duration for which the light remains active.
 (P6)
    * 3.5 Users shall be able to adjust the brightness of the light when it is on.
 (P6)

+**Manufacturing**

+   * 4.1 Major subsytems within the device will remain modular for testing and replacment.
+(P9)
+   * 4.2 Any mechanicl configuration to be done by users will remain simple and straightforward.
+(P6)
+   * 4.3 ubsytems within the product shall fail independently (if at all) to maintain maximum operation.
+(P4)

+**Safety**

+   * 5.1 The product shall operate under 5V to avoid potential overheating and other electrical hazards.
+(P10)
+   * 5.2 The system shall remain stable under continuous operation without mechanical hazards (P10)
+   * 5.3 The product shall have an enclosure to protect users from any exposed electrical contacts using proper enclosure design (P7)

 ## Open Questions